-Digital Academy of Florida.
-She can provide information for resources available to families in their individual area of residence and empower families to seek out help.
+Please contact our school social worker for information and resources available to families in their individual area of residence and empower families to seek out help.
 An additional function is to manage a caseload of students who are homeless and/or have special concerns due to family and home life.
 The Liaison will coordinate with foster families and the Department of Children and Families, as needed, to assist with special concerns.